 The skull is composed of multiple small bones held together by a fibrous joints.
 Its inferior surface gives rise to a number of projections, and these allow for the attachment of many structures of the neck and face.
-In this article we will discuss the gross and functional anatomy of one of the projections, the mastoid process.
-We will also discuss the clinical relevance of the structure, and provide a summary of key points at the end of the article.
-We will finally conclude with some review questions to test the reader’s understanding of the article content.
+In this article we will discuss the gross and functional anatomy, together with the clinical relevance of one of the projections, the mastoid process.

 The mastoid process is a pyramidal bony projection from the posterior section of the temporal bone.
 The superior border of the mastoid portion of the temporal bone articulates with the parietal bone.
 The posterior border articulates with the occipital bone, and the anterior border is merged with the descending portion of the squamous section of the temporal bone.
 The petrosquamous suture runs vertically from the superior border of the mastoid process.

 The styloid process lies anterior and medial to the mastoid process, and in between them is the stylomastoid foramen.
-This foramen allows the muscular branch of the facial nerve (cranial nerve VII) to leave the skull, and go onto innervate the muscles of facial expression.
+This foramen allows the muscular branch of the facial nerve to leave the skull and go onto innervate the muscles of facial expression.
 The mastoid bone is normally pneumatised or air filled by the mastoid air cells.

 This is a condition caused by infection of the mastoid air cells.
 Symptoms include tenderness over the area, fever and swelling.
 The area may be red, and the patient may have earaches.
 It is commonly caused by untreated otitis media, where the infection tracks from the middle ear into the mastoid section of the temporal bone.
 The mastoid process is underdeveloped at birth which leaves the posterior auricular branch of the facial nerve (which ascends anterior to the mastoid process) superficial and unprotected.